ScreamZ/atelier-react-native/README.md

 You'll need to be on the same network as the device if using LAN / Local mode (see in the webpage).

 **Enjoy programming**

+## On git commit

+[Husky](https://www.npmjs.com/package/husky) will be responsible to launch some linting tests and typescripts check before commit on staged files.